 Paragraph 3 – Wrap it up briefly.

-Close briefly, say thank you, and add your name, tagline (if you have one), and your contact info.
+Close briefly, say thank you, and add your name and tagline (if you have one).

-Your third and final paragraph is where you add a call-to-action, such as:
+Your third and final paragraph is where you add a call-to-action (if applicable), such as:

 “Would you have a few moments in the near future to [whatever your request is]?
 Thank you for your time.
 I appreciate your consideration and hope you’ll also connect with me on LinkedIn.”